pnochisaki/young-inglewood/_content/pages/wine.md

       insects protect the health of the vines without compromising the soil.
       This connection between family, land, and craftsmanship is what makes Young Inglewood wines so special. ​
-  - question: What is Young Inglewood's approach winemaking?
+  - question: What is Young Inglewood's approach to winemaking?
     answer: Young Inglewood makes wines of place.
 We guide each vintage with care, crafting elegant, site-driven Cabernet Sauvignon and Bordeaux-style wines through thoughtful, minimal-intervention winemaking.
 This allows us to